 how to get your municipal business license (patente municipal) in puerto rico

 I think it’s pretty clear to longtime readers of this blog that I LOATHE waiting in lines.
-So you can imagine the sinking feeling I felt when my accountant informed me that I needed to get a municipal business license to work from my home.
+So you can imagine the sinking feeling I felt when my accountant informed me that I needed to get a municipal business license to work from home.
 After giving myself a few minutes to conjure up worst-case scenarios of wasted mornings or even full days in waiting rooms, I resigned myself to get started the next morning.
-I knew there was no other way out but through.
+I knew there was no escaping it.

-How to get your patente municipal in Puerto Rico
+how to get your patente municipal in puerto pico

 Step 1